evaera/RbxSync/README.md

 - Use the hotkey `Ctrl+Alt+B` with a script selected.

 ## Building it yourself
 Building RSync is made easy by using CoffeeScript's Cakefiles.
-The build script will automatically copy the information from `/src/config.json` into *plugin.moon*, so that it always stays up to date with the config info.
+The build script will automatically replace the partial strings in `plugin.coffee` with the data from the `partials/` directory.

 ### Prerequisites
 - `npm install -g electron-packager`